 Activities and Printables

 We’re kinda getting out of the crafts stage and doing more activities and writing.

 - St. Patrick’s Day and Ireland printables from Education.com (I printed these for our plane rides and road trips.)

 - We wrote limericks while driving through the City of Limerick, Ireland

 - FREE unit study from Knowledge Quest Maps!

 - Lots of FREE and FRUGAL Irish printables from Currclick.

 - This fun lapbook from A Journey Through Learning.

 - FOOD!
 Bake soda bread and make corned beef and cabbage.
 (We had some delightful modern Irish food.
 They have amazing bread, butter, and potatoes!)

-Katie’s Limerick Poem:
+My youngest daughter’s Limerick Poem: